sanity-io/sanity-template-nextjs-clean/README.md

 #### 3. Run both the website and Sanity Studio locally

-To run both apps locally you can simply run. the first command here.
-However, you still have the ability of running your website app and Sanity Studio app separately by changing directories into each of them and running `dev`
+To run both apps locally you can simply run the first command here.
+However, you still have the ability to run your website app and Sanity Studio app separately by changing directories into each of them and running `npm run dev`.

 ```shell
 npm run dev